 In this list, we explore five excellent Korean beers.
 These are our top picks to try, to get a taste of what Korean beer is all about, and also pretty easy to find abroad.

-1. Hite
+1. Hite Korean Pale Lager

 This brewery prides itself on using pure underground spring water and premium cornstarch, malt, yeast, and hops, resulting in a beer with a heavy malt aroma with a hint of hops that’s light-bodied, yet buttery.
+The Hite Brewery produces at least 7 different beers, with Hite being the most popular one.

 Hite beer has a light golden color and pours with a small white head.
 For most Koreans, it is a popular beverage to accompany meals, be it an elegant dinner or a casual Korean barbecue.
+It has an alcohol content of 4.3 abv, so it’s right in line with most Korean beers that are typically on the lighter side.

-2. OB Golden Lager
+2. OB Korean Golden Lager

 Oriental Brewery makes OB Golden Lager and introduced it in 1948.
 The brewery crafts the beer to produce a distinctive, deep taste, using German hops, premium malt, cornstarch, and rice.